nih-cfde/training-and-engagement/docs/General-Tutorials/Jekyll_Tutorial.md

 Make a copy of the existing file, modify the filename as `2020-07-12-first-post.markdown` and open in a text editor.

 Modify the front matter of the file to reflect the file name and date.
-This is followed by the content for this post which has code snippet highlighting.
+You can add any text of your choice in this post.
+As an example, we have added some sample text along with code snippet highlighting.
 Refresh the website to see the rendered changes.

 ```
 ---